 Youth mental health

 As many as two million young people in Canada are struggling with mental health issues such as an anxiety disorder, bipolar disorder, depression or addiction.
-Only one in five will get specialized treatment.
+Only one in five will get specialized treatment they need.
 This is largely because families don't know where to turn to find the services their children need.

 "The Family Navigation Project helps families who have a young person suffering from a mental health issue or addiction," says Dr. Anthony Levitt, medical director of the Family Navigation Project.
 "We find the help and find it now."